-1. Prepare a Second-Strand Master Mix, then add 50 μL to each sample.
-For the following hazards, see the complete safety alert descriptions in "Chemical alerts" on page 32:
+- 1. Prepare a Second-Strand Master Mix, then add 50 μ L to each sample.
+Note: For this section, review the safety information on page 31. - a.

-WARNING!
-CHEMICAL HAZARD.
-Second-Strand Buffer Mix, Second-Strand Enzyme Mix.

-a.
 On ice, prepare the Second-Strand Master Mix in a nuclease-free tube.
 Combine the components in the sequence shown in the table below.
 Prepare the master mix for all the first-strand synthesis cDNA samples in the experiment.
 Include 5% excess volume to correct for pipetting losses.

 Second-Strand Master Mix component Volume for one reaction (μL)

-Nuclease-free Water 32.5
+Nuclease-free Water 32.5 μL

-Second-Strand Buffer Mix 12.5
+Second-Strand Buffer Mix 12.5 μL

-Second-Strand Enzyme Mix 5
+Second-Strand Enzyme Mix 5 μL

-Total Volume 50
+Total Volume 50 μL

 - b.
 Mix thoroughly by gently vortexing.
 Centrifuge briefly (~5 sec) to collect the mix at the bottom of the tube and proceed immediately to the next step. - c.
 Transfer 50 μ L of the Second-Strand Master Mix to each (10 μ L) first-strand synthesis cDNA sample.
 Mix thoroughly by gently vortexing or flicking the tube 3 or 4 times.
 Centrifuge briefly to collect the reaction at the bottom of the tube/plate and proceed immediately to the next step. - 2.
-Incubate for 1 hr at 16 °C, then for 10 min at 65 °C, then for at least 2 min at 4 °C. - a.
-Incubate for 1 hr at 16 °C, then for 10 min at 65 °C, then for at least 2 min at 4 °C in a thermal cycler using the Second-Strand cDNA Synthesis method for thermal cycling that is shown in Table 1 on page 8.
+Incubate for 1 hr at 16°C, then for 10 min at 65°C, then for at least 2 min at 4°C. - a.
+Incubate for 1 hr at 16°C, then for 10 min at 65°C, then for at least 2 min at 4°C in a thermal cycler using the Second-Strand cDNA Synthesis method for thermal cycling that is shown in Table 1 on page 14.